Automatically unmerge entity records

 As explained above, the automatic unmerge feature evaluates profiles when there are changes to the source attributes or there is a change in the match rule.

-The unmerge process also evaluates multiple crosswalks belonging to the same data source, and will unmerge the records if they no longer a match.
+The unmerge process also evaluates multiple crosswalks belonging to the same data source, and will unmerge the records if they are no longer a match.
 This also includes crosswalks from third-party enrichment systems.
-If you want to ignore certain crosswalks from being unmerged, you can list the crosswalks under the retainMergeConditions
+If you want to ignore certain crosswalks from being unmerged, you can list the crosswalks under the retainMergeConditions section of the Automatic unmerge feature configuration.

-section, you can also specify the automatic match rules (with scope=None) that you want to ignore during the automatic merge.
+Under the retainMergeConditions section, you can also specify the automatic match rules (with scope = NONE) that you want to ignore during the automatic merge.
 Here's an example of why we would want to ignore match rules.
 Let us assume that two records with the same name, address, and phone number are merged.
 The phone number is updated, due to which the records are automatically unmerged.
 But another source system updates the phone number back to the original value, so the records are merged again as a result of automatic match rules.
-To avoid this scenario, create a new automatic rule setting the scope as NONE, adding only the name and address as a matching criteria.
-Add this rule under the retainMergeConditions
+To avoid this scenario, create a new automatic rule setting the scope to NONE, adding only the name and address as a matching criteria.
+Add this rule under the retainMergeConditions section.
+This avoids the unmerging and merging of records again.

 Manual merges are not considered during this process.
 Entities that are merged either using merge APIs, or manually merged by a data steward are not unmerged automatically.
 However, if you want to include manual merges during this process, you can configure the automatic unmerge feature to include it.

-Underlying profiles are not found to be a match during evaluation using automatic match rules.
+- Underlying profiles are not found to be a match during evaluation using automatic match rules.
 Note: If the merged records satisfy at least one of the automatic match rules, they remain consolidated.

-configuration, see topic Enable automatic unmerge on the tenant configuration.
+retainManualMergesparameter is set tofalseand the profiles were merged manually.
+For more information about theretainManualMergesconfiguration, see topic Enable automatic unmerge on the tenant configuration.

 - They are solely composed by Reltio related data sources (e.g., Reltio, Reltio Data Cleanser, Reltio Pattern Cleanser).